gaiaBuildSystem/phobosEmulatorManager/README.md

 ## Installation

+> [!WARNING]
-> ⚠️ **Warning**: The PhobOS Emulator Manager depends on Docker.
+> The PhobOS Emulator Manager depends on Docker.
 Make sure you have Docker installed on your host machine before running the PhobOS Emulator Manager.

 To install the PhobOS Emulator Manager, you can run the following command: